• HEALTHCARE PROFESSIONALS

 • change in size or color of a mole

-Your healthcare provider should check your skin before and every 2 months during treatment, and for up to 6 months after you stop treatment to look for any new skin cancers.
+Your healthcare provider should check your skin before treatment, every 2 months during treatment, and for up to 6 months after you stop treatment to look for any new skin cancers.

 Your healthcare provider should also check for cancers that may not occur on the skin.
 Tell your healthcare provider about any new symptoms that develop during treatment.

 • Heart problems, including heart failure.
-Your healthcare provider should check your heart function before and during treatment with MEKTOVI.
-Call your healthcare provider right away if you have any of the following signs and symptoms of a heart problem:
+Your healthcare provider will check your heart function before and during treatment.
+Tell your healthcare provider right away if you have any of the following signs and symptoms of a heart problem:

 • feeling like your heart is pounding or racing